-If children break any of the class rules the following steps are taken.
-It is important to note that teachers should use a range of Assertive Discipline strategies prior to implementing negative consequences.
+Teachers use a range of Assertive Discipline strategies prior to implementing negative consequences.
 Of course, in the case of a child hurting another child or adult an immediate consequence is required and the child must be taken to a safe place to ensure the safety of others.

 It is vital the child understands what it is they have done to break a school rule.
 The adult must discuss/share what has happened with the child and explain why the behaviour is unacceptable.
-It is important to ensure the children are clear as to the next stage of reward or consequence, if the behaviour improves/does not improve.
+It is important to ensure the children are clear about the next stage of reward or consequence, if the behaviour improves/does not improve.
+If children break any of the class rules the following steps are taken: